Baskina/quotes_website_on_django_reset_user_password/README.md

 ## Key Features
 - **User Registration and Authentication**:
   - Users can register and log in to the site.
   - Only registered users can add new authors and quotes.
+- **Password Reset Mechanism**:
+  - Registered users can reset their password via an email-based reset process.
 - **Author Management**:
   - Registered users can add new authors to the site.
   - Any user can view author details without logging in.
 - **Quote Management**:
   - Registered users can add new quotes associated with an author.
   - All quotes are accessible for viewing without user authentication.
 - **Database Migration**:
   - The application allows for migration from an existing MongoDB database to PostgreSQL, especially for user data.
   - Quotes and authors can remain in MongoDB, while user data can be managed in PostgreSQL.
   - A custom script is provided for database migration, ensuring smooth transition and data integrity.

 ## Technologies Used
 - **Django**: The main web framework used for developing the application.
-- **MongoDB**: Database for storing quotes and author data.
 - **PostgreSQL**: Database for managing user data.
 - **Django ORM**: Object Relational Mapper for PostgreSQL.
 - **Custom Migration Script**: Used for migrating data from MongoDB to PostgreSQL as needed.